diegoachury/LiveCoding-Trello-clone-app/README.md

 ## Welcome to Trello clone app

 This app is build using Ruby on Rails framework.
-It is not ment to replace the real Trello app.
-It was build for education purpuse.
+It is not meant to replace the real Trello app.
+It was build for education purpose.

 ## Getting Started

-:first: Look at the gem file for the Ruby version and the gem used in the app
+:one: Look at the gem file for the Ruby version and the gem used in the app

-:second: Just bundle install and you should be good to go :collision:
+:two: Just bundle install and you should be good to go :collision:

 ## Contributing

-It would be awesome if could contribute to make this app better.
+It would be awesome if you could contribute to make this app better.

 ## License